paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 date: "2021-11-24"
 ---

+#### Update January 2022

+Thanks to [@RandomApps](https://twitter.com/RandomApps), I have been made aware of another potential RCE attack vector and how to mitigate it.
+Will update this post as soon as possible …

 #### tl;dr

 You might want to try out this shell snippet to retrieve a value from HTTP API JSON responses.